Town (new Major Terrain) - A hex containing 15 or more "building" depictions. For example, Gettysburg, Hagerstown, Harper's Ferry.

 - Longstreet's corps (and Lee) arrives on Turn 2 at S0127.

 The campaign setup commits the Confederate player to the historical moves toward the invasion of Pennsylvania.
-This Maryland Invasion rule allows the Confederate player to pursue a Maryland invasion without having to undo the campaign game's initial assumptions.
+This allows the CSA player to pursue a Maryland invasion without having to undo the campaign game's initial assumptions.

 Ignore the first provision under "How to Control a County" - there is no requirement that the Confederates occupy a county's control seat.